https://hgic.clemson.edu/

 Stress and Chronic Conditions

-One may try to reduce stress with unhealthy behaviors such as eating a poor-quality diet, low exercise levels, smoking, or excessive alcohol consumption.
-This can increase a person’s risk of developing chronic conditions and can make the management of chronic conditions more difficult.
+Individuals may try to cope with stress through unhealthy behaviors such as emotional eating, excessive screen time or substance use to escape reality, or withdrawing from family and friends.
+These behaviors can also increase a person’s risk of developing chronic conditions and can make the management of chronic conditions more difficult.

 Coping Mechanisms